Hospital Care

 • As an inpatient in a hospice.

-In reality you may move from setting to another according to your needs.
-The palliative care team will work to ensure a smooth transition from one setting to the other.
+In reality, you may move from one setting to another depending on your needs.
+The palliative care team will work to ensure a smooth transition.